ChaseMor/pxt-arcade/docs/tutorials/smiley-faces.md

 Let's learn to draw some smiley faces on the screen

-**Note:** You can choose to make any types of smiley faces you want, but for this tutorial, we'll be making a happy, laughing and neutral smiley face.
+**Note:** You can choose to make any type of smiley faces you want, but for this tutorial, we'll be making a happy, laughing and neutral smiley face.

 ![End Result](/static/tutorials/smiley-faces/smiley-faces.png)